-At most launches everyone drives the same car model over the same route, and has access to the same executives, designers and engineers.
-So how do you add layers of depth to your work so it stands out?
+At most new model launches everyone drives the same car model over the same route, and has access to the same executives, designers and engineers.
+So how do you differentiate your work from the pack?

 Of course, being bombarded by g-forces under hard acceleration, braking and cornering, all while hearing an engine’s wail overwhelm the cabin…well, that is a glorious part of the job, too!